jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-11-13-using-monoprice-ps2-splitter-with-hp-compaq-t5710-review.md

 date: '2021-11-13 23:30:00:00'
 summary: The PS/2 port on the HP Compaq t5710 supports a Y splitter cable, so you can connect keyboard and mouse simultaneously.
 image: t5710-monoprice-ps2-y-splitter-cable.jpg
-tags: [DOS, Retrocomputing, Retrogaming, t5710]
+tags: [DOS, Posts, Retrocomputing, Retrogaming, t5710]
 ---

 ![](/img/posts/t5710-monoprice-ps2-y-splitter-cable.jpg)